-- Incoming PSTN calls to various phone types including H.323, SIP, Digital and Analogue telephones at the enterprise. - All inbound PSTN calls were routed to the enterprise across the SIP trunk from the Service Provider. - Outgoing PSTN calls from various phone types including H.323, SIP, Digital, and Analogue telephones at the enterprise. - All outbound PSTN calls were routed from the enterprise across the SIP trunk to the Service Provider. - Calls using the G.711A, G.729 and G.711MU codecs. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using T.38 transmissions. - DTMF transmission using RFC 2833 with successful Voice Mail/Vector navigation for inbound and outbound calls. - Inbound and outbound PSTN calls to/from Avaya One-X Communicator Softphone clients.

-- Various call types including: local, long distance, international, toll free (outbound) and directory assistance. - Caller ID presentation and Caller ID restriction. - User features such as hold and resume, call mute, transfer, and conference. - Off-net call forwarding and mobile twinning.
+- Incoming PSTN calls to various phone types including H.323, SIP, Digital and Analogue telephones at the enterprise. - All inbound PSTN calls were routed to the enterprise across the SIP trunk from the Service Provider. - Outgoing PSTN calls from various phone types including H.323, SIP, Digital, and Analogue telephones at the enterprise. - All outbound PSTN calls were routed from the enterprise across the SIP trunk to the Service Provider. - Calls using the G.711A and G.729 codecs. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using G.711 pass-through transmissions. - DTMF transmission using RFC 2833 with successful Voice Mail/Vector navigation for inbound and outbound calls. - Inbound and outbound PSTN calls to/from Avaya One-X Communicator and Avaya Equinox for Windows softphone clients. - Various call types including: local, long distance, international, toll free (outbound) and directory assistance. - Caller ID presentation and Caller ID restriction. - User features such as hold and resume, call mute, transfer, and conference. - Off-net call forwarding and mobile twinning.